Fos-R/Fos-R/README.md

           Taint the packets to easily identify them -s, --seed <SEED>
           Seed for random number generation
-  -p, --patterns <PATTERNS>
-          Path to the patterns file
-  -a, --automata <AUTOMATA>
-          Path to automata directory
   -u, --cpu-usage
           Show CPU usage per thread
   -f, --flow-per-second <FLOW_PER_SECOND>
-          Overall number of flows to generate per second [default: 10] -c, --config-path <CONFIG_PATH>
+          Overall number of flows to generate per second [default: 10] -p, --profile <PROFILE>
-          Path to the information system configuration file
+          Path to the profile with the models and the configuration -h, --help
+          Print help
 ```

 # Roadmap